Lata Mangeshkar Turns 90: We Bet These Lesser-known Facts About Her Will Leave You Surprised!

 Lata Mangeshkar's Acting Stint

 After her father passed away in 1942, she even tried her hand at acting and even worked in eight films to financially support her family.
-However, her acting career never really took off and she turned her attention towards singing.
+However, her acting career never really took off, and she turned her attention towards singing.

 At The Beginning Of Her Career, She Was Rejected For Her 'Thin Voice'

-Initially when Lata entered the industry as a playback singer, she was often rejected and was told that her voice was ‘too thin' for the time, as compared to the heavy-nasal voices of Shamshad Begum and Noor Jehan who ruled over the music industry.
+Initially, when Lata entered the industry as a playback singer, she was often rejected and was told that her voice was ‘too thin' for the time, as compared to the heavy-nasal voices of Shamshad Begum and Noor Jehan who ruled over the music industry.

 It was 'Aayega Aanewala' song from the 1949 film 'Mahal' which changed the game for her.